StefanoIncardone/kaylang/IDEAS.md

 let b = red.2;
 ```

-## multiple return types that need to be checked (implementable through unions)
+## multiple return types that need to be checked

 ## Pointers

-pointers are going to come in different flavours (introducing `null` keyword):
+pointers are going to come in different flavours (introducing `none` keyword):

 ```blitz
 let answer = 42;